Gay conversion therapy bill passes third reading

 The first reading of the bill passed in August.

-The bill creates two new criminal offences for either the most serious cases of harm or where there is heightened risk of harm.
+The bill, which will come into effect in six months, creates two new criminal offences for either the most serious cases of harm or where there is heightened risk of harm.
 The bill also creates a pathway for civil redress.

 Under the bill, it will be an offence to perform conversion practices on a child or young person aged under 18, or on someone with impaired decision-making capacity.
 Such offences would be subject to up to three years' imprisonment, and up to five years where it has caused serious harm, irrespective of age.